Strongly correlated physics in organic open-shell quantum systems: Microscopic mechanism

-The physics of the pentadienyl radical can be reproduced by choosing $t\lesssim\epsilon$ and $t'=0$.
-The corresponding TB MOs are fairly delocalized throughout the system, as shown in Fig.~\ref{fig:model}(b).
-Hence, electron transport happens through sequential hopping processes through the $c$ orbital.
-The transmission function, Fig.~\ref{fig:model}(c), displays a SOMO resonance which is split by including the OPA self-energy, revealing a transmission node within the SOMO-SUMO gap.
-The origin of the transmission node is ascribed to a zero of the Green's function at the SOMO energy $G_{\ell r}(E\simeq\epsilon_\mathrm{SOMO})$~\cite{valliNL18,valliPRB100} as demonstrated in Fig.~\ref{fig:model}(e).
+The physics of the pentadienyl radical (or in general, a linear conjugated molecule with an \textit{odd} number of C atoms) can be reproduced by choosing $t\lesssim\epsilon$ and $t'=0$.
+Hence, electron transport occurs via tunneling processes between adjacent atoms, resembling \textit{through bond} couplings between the corresponding AOs with amplitude $t$.
+The corresponding SOMO is fairly delocalized along the molecular backbone, with the highest projection of the central AO, cfr.
+Fig.~\ref{fig:radicals_SOMO}(b) and Fig.~\ref{fig:model}(b).
+The TB transmission function in Fig.~\ref{fig:model}(c) displays a SOMO resonance that is split by including the OPA self-energy, thus revealing a transmission node within the SOMO-SUMO gap.
+The origin of the transmission node is ascribed to a zero of the Green's function at the SOMO energy $G_{\ell r}(E\simeq\epsilon_\mathrm{SOMO}) \approx 0$~\cite{valliNL18,valliPRB100,valliCarbon214}, as demonstrated in Fig.~\ref{fig:model}(e).

 Instead, with the choice of parameters $t \ll t' \lesssim \epsilon$, one can describe the physics of the benzyl radical, characterized by an orbital $c$, which is weakly coupled to the $\ell-r$ molecular backbone.
-The corresponding SOMO is fairly localized on the central orbital, see Fig.~\ref{fig:model}(f).
-The transmission function displays a Fano resonance which is split by the OPA self-energy see Fig.~\ref{fig:model}(g).
-In contrast to the previous case, $G_{\ell r}$ does not have a zero, and transport is dominated by a transmission channel that bridges the electrodes through the direct $\ell$-$r$ hopping $t'$.
-Finally, note that in both scenarios above, many-body effects are negligible for the HOMO and LUMO resonances (corresponding to states which are completely filled and empty, respectively) even when the ``correlated" $c$ orbital has a sizable hybridization with $\ell$ and $r$, cfr.
-Figs.~\ref{fig:model}(c,d,g,h).
+The corresponding SOMO is fairly localized on the orbital playing the role of the \textit{pendant} group, with little weight on the orbitals connected to the reservoirs, cfr.
+Fig.~\ref{fig:radicals_SOMO}(d) and Fig.~\ref{fig:model}(f).
+The transmission function in Fig.~\ref{fig:model}(g) displays a sharp Fano resonance that is split by the OPA self-energy.
+In contrast to the previous case, $G_{\ell r}$ does not have a zero within the SOMO-SUMO gap, and transport is dominated by a transmission channel along the molecular backbone, corresponding to the direct $\ell$-$r$ hopping process with amplitude $t'$.
+Finally, note that in both scenarios above, many-body effects are negligible for the HOMO and LUMO resonances (corresponding to orbitals that are either completely filled or empty) irrespective of whether the ``correlated" $c$ orbital has a sizable hybridization with $\ell$ and $r$, as can be inferred comparing Figs.~\ref{fig:model}(d,h).

-Hence, the three-orbital model can reproduce all fundamental features of the radical junctions discussed in this work, and at the same time, provides a simple interpretation of the numerical simulations.
+Such a minimal model can reproduce all fundamental features for both radical junctions discussed in this work just by changing the parameters of the single-particle Hamiltonian to represent one or the other molecule.
+At the same time, it provides a simple and direct interpretation of the numerical simulations.